NexusMutual/docs/docs/overview/cover-products/eth-staking-cover.md

 ## Covered risks

-When you run ETH validators and have active ETH Slashing Cover, you are protected against losses that occur during the cover period where one or more of the covered validators incur penalties greater than the deductible, which is 0.25 ETH per validator, in any continuous 40 day period.
+When you run ETH validators and have active ETH Slashing Cover, you are protected against losses that occur during the cover period where one or more of the covered validators incur penalties greater than the deductible in any continuous 40 day period.

-Penalties and missed rewards include:
-* Deductions made from the covered validators on the Ethereum Beacon Chain
-* Any transaction rewards as part of execution rewards missed as a result of being offline

 ## Cover wording

-For more information, read the full terms and conditions of [Nexus Mutual’s ETH Slashing Cover](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/64537e48093226c0a2bf685c_NexusMutual-ETHStakingCover.pdf).
+For more information, read the full terms and conditions of [Nexus Mutual’s ETH Slashing Cover](https://api.nexusmutual.io/ipfs/QmWepFbtMYSzJt22ddF1CK9PwbrYgiLk9qJjryDrgpGuus).

-Nexus Mutual’s claims assessors use this cover wording as a reference when considering any claim.
+Nexus Mutual’s claim assessors use this cover wording as a reference when considering any claim.

 ### Proof of loss